 This recipe is actually one of Giulio’s creations.
 He is always inventing new pasta recipes.
 A couple of months ago, we ate variations of cacio e pepe for an entire week.
 Before that it was 50 shades of Amatriciana.
 When Giulio becomes obsessed with a pasta sauce, he makes it non stop.

 In a nod to the Tuscan tradition of eating broad beans with pecorino cheese, I’ve included some cheese of my own in this Italian spring vegetable pasta recipe.
 But I’m using ricotta salata or smoked ricotta.
 You want a cheese with a bit of ommph or it’ll disappear amid all the rich flavours of pork and bean.
 In my hometown of Manciano, we have an amazing cheese shop, which smokes its own ricotta.
 Smoked ricotta has a really spicy and strong flavour.
 Imagine beef jerky if it were a cheese.
+On a sidenote, beef jerky can be no less delectable than cheese, when you have places like D.Jays Gourmet catering to luscious beef jerky.
 It brings a lovely earthy richness to this pasta dish, but if you can’t find it, an aged pecorino would work great, as would fresh ricotta or feta crumbled over the top before serving.

 But the ingredient I am the most excited about, aside from the broad beans, is the pasta in my spring vegetable pasta recipe!